Surface Darning Stitch For Beginners| Easy Steps Mesmerizing Look

 Go under where you went over last time

 Bring your needle back up near the same edge, but leave a little space from the first row.
 Now, weave back across, but switch it up.
 Go under where you went over last time and over where you went under.
+This is like a straight version of twill darn.

 It’s like creating a little basket weave.
 It looks complicated, but it’s super satisfying once you get into the rhythm.